Select your language

 If you notice such a behavior of your mail provider, only one thing helps: change the provider!

-Especially the USA, but also Great Britain are pioneers of this paternalism, which is nothing else than censorship; not to mention the numerous autocracies and
+Especially the USA, but also Great Britain are pioneers of this paternalism, which is nothing else than censorship; not to mention the numerous autocracies

 dictatorships around the world.